Martuni Province: History

-The territory that constitutes the modern Martuni District was part of the Soviet-era raion of Martuni District within the former Nagorno-Karabakh Autonomous Oblast in the Azerbaijani Soviet Socialist Republic.
-It was abolished as an administrative unit in 1991 by the Supreme Soviet of Azerbaijan.
+The territory that constitutes the modern Martuni Province was part of the Soviet-era raion of Martuni District within the former Nagorno-Karabakh Autonomous Oblast in the Azerbaijani Soviet Socialist Republic.
 In 1991, the Azerbaijani parliament, with the Law on Abolishment of Nagorno-Karabakh Autonomous Oblast, abolished the Martuni District and forcibly consolidated its territory into the neighboring Khojavend District.
 Following the First Karabakh War in the early 1990s, much of the territory, including the area of Martuni, came under the control of the Republic of Artsakh.
 After the 2020 Karabakh War and the 2023 Azerbaijani offensive, Azerbaijan reasserted its full sovereignty and control over these territories.
-The Azerbaijani government is currently focused on the reconstruction and reintegration of these territories.

 Geography

-The Martuni District is located in the Karabakh economic region of Azerbaijan.
+The Martuni District is located in the Karabakh Economic Region of Azerbaijan.
 The Karabakh region itself is situated in the western part of Azerbaijan, bordered by Armenia to the west.
 The geographical features of the Karabakh region are diverse, encompassing both mountainous and lowland areas.
-The Small Caucasus mountain range traverses parts of this region, influencing the local topography and climate.
-The territory is characterized by a network of rivers and, in some areas, fertile lands.
-The climate in the region varies with elevation.
-In the lowland areas, it is generally temperate semi-desert and dry steppe climate, while in the mountainous parts, it transitions to a temperate-cold climate.
+The Lesser Caucasus mountain range traverses parts of this region, influencing the local topography and climate.
+The territory has an expanse of fertile lands fed by a network of rivers.
+The climate in the region varies with elevation, and lowland areas experience a temperate and dry climate, while in the mountainous parts, it transitions to a cooler climate.

 Demographics

-As of 2015, the region had a population of 24,300 as per Azerbaijani census.
-The demographics of the Martuni District have been significantly impacted by the conflicts in the Karabakh region.
-Prior to the recent reassertion of Azerbaijani control, the district's population composition was largely different due to displacement.
-Following the events in 2023, the Azerbaijani government is working on the return of internally displaced persons (IDPs) to the liberated territories, including the Martuni District.
-This ongoing process aims to restore the original demographic composition of the area.
+As of 2015, the region had a population of 24,300 as per the Azerbaijani census.
+The demographics of the district and the larger Karabakh region have been significantly impacted by the conflicts.
+Prior to 2023, the population was largely composed of ethnic Armenians.
+Following the events in 2023, which resulted in the displacement and migration of people to nearby Armenia.
+After the reassertion of Azerbaijani control in 2023, the Azerbaijani government has been working on the return of internally displaced persons to region.